Doesn’t my regular eye doctor test for functional vision problems?

 Not all optometrists or ophthalmologists have the advanced training, or equipment, required to perform these tests, nor the staff, facilities, and experience, needed to address any problems discovered.
 Ophthalmologists spend their training on the structure of the eye – in general they are specialists in anatomy, medicine, and surgery of the eye.
 Optometrists, while well-trained and licensed to evaluate and treat anatomy and medicine, are specialists in the function of the eyes and visual system.
 A subset of physicians have furthered their education and training to work specifically with how the brain uses the eyes and vice versa.

-In general, no. Testing and treatment for these diagnoses is typically considered optional, much like tutoring, or orthodontics (braces).
-This obviously can vary, depending on your health insurance policy.
+In general, yes.
+The diagnostic tests have medical codes than can be filed to major medical insurance and are typically covered the same way special testing, like an x-ray, with copays and deductibles applying.
+This obviously can vary, depending on your health insurance.
 We have a variety of payment options to help fit your budget.
 We will also provide you with receipts with all necessary medical codes so you can apply for out-of-network benefits through your insurance provider.

 Are there other payment options, such as financing?